eliemichel/LearnWebGPU/next/getting-started/playing-with-buffers.md

 ### Freeing memory

-If you ever played with manual allocation using `malloc` or `new`, you must know that **we must always free our dynamically allocated memory**.
+If you ever played with manual allocation using `malloc` or `new`, you must know that **we always free our dynamically allocated memory**.

 In the case of `WGPUBuffer`, its associated memory in VRAM is freed as soon as all references to it are released.
 We thus simply release our buffers: